kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 This iterator also has the added problem of respecting round-robin ordering.
 This can be implemented in `O(1)` compute time per request.

-### Derivation of Fair Queuing for Server Requests
+#### Derivation of Fair Queuing for Server Requests wit max-min fairness and concurrent virtual execution

+Finally, here is an explanation of how this solution was derived.
+It starts with an old paper from the world of networking and makes a series of modifications to get to the problem at hand.

 You can find the original fair queuing paper at [ACM](https://dl.acm.org/citation.cfm?doid=75247.75248) or